Home How It Works Industries Pricing About Insights Book a Discovery Call

 Plus a reduced bonus when the deal closes

 "Not sure which option fits?
-Tell us your deal size and sales cycle on a 30-minute call.
-We will tell you which structure makes sense — or whether the model works for you at all."
+Tell me your deal size and sales cycle on a 30-minute call.
+I will tell you which structure makes sense, or whether the model works for you at all.."

-We agree on a definition together before any work starts and put it in writing.
+A definition is agreed in writing before any work starts.
 For most engagements it means a signed contract or first payment received.
-We do not accept softer definitions like a booked demo — those are too easy to dispute later.
+I do not accept softer definitions like a booked demo, which are too easy to dispute later.

 You are covered.
-Every engagement includes a 12-month attribution window from the date of first introduction.
-If the lead we brought closes anytime within that year, the agreed fee applies.
+Every engagement includes a written attribution window agreed before work begins.
+If the lead I introduced closes within that window, the agreed fee applies.
+The window is set per engagement to match your sales cycle.

-This is why we share CRM access from day one.
+This is why I share a live pipeline tracker from day one.
 Every introduction is logged with a date and source.
 There is a paper trail on both sides, so attribution disputes do not happen in practice.

-We work best when average deal sizes are above $10,000 for B2B engagements.
+I work best when average deal sizes are above $10,000 for B2B engagements.
 For B2C, volume and conversion rate matter more than individual sale size.
-If you are not sure, bring it up on the discovery call and we will tell you honestly.
+If you are not sure, bring it up on the discovery call and I will tell you honestly.

 Yes.
-We can include a sector exclusivity clause so we do not take on a direct competitor while your engagement is active.
-Bring it up on the discovery call and we will include it in the agreement if it makes sense.
+I can include a sector exclusivity clause so I do not take on a direct competitor while your engagement is active.
+Bring it up on the discovery call and I will include it in the agreement if it makes sense.

 The founder